By-Laws of the Cooperative & Experiential Education Division (CEED)

 2. Chair-Elect - assists the Chair in coordinating, in planning, and working with the Chairs of CEED Committees.
 Voted on for a one-year term.

-3. Secretary - responsible for the minutes of all CEED Executive Board and Business Meetings within two weeks of their conclusion, both general and special, and responsible for all official business records of the Division as well as the official correspondence on behalf of the Division.
+3. Secretary - responsible for the minutes of all CEED Executive Board and Business Meetings within two weeks after their close, both general and special, and responsible for all official business records of the Division (where does the archivist fit with this record keeping?), as well as the official correspondence on behalf of the Division.
 Voted on for a two-year term.

 4. Treasurer - acts as custodian of whatever funds the Division shall accumulate.
 The responsibility for the disbursement of these funds shall be at the discretion of the Chair and the Board.
 The Treasurer shall submit a Treasurer's Report at Board and regular business meetings of the Division.
 Voted on for a three-year term.